 Einstein's special theory of relativity provides a classic example of the power of inference, taking the most direct reading of the facts despite the philosophical consequences.
 The theory is derived from just two empirical facts: physics is the same in any inertial frame of reference (known as Lorentz symmetry), and the speed of light c is constant in any reference frame, regardless of relative motions.
-While the resulting mathematical framework was already worked out in the late 19th century, notably by Henri Poincaré and Hendrik Lorentz (who derived what are known as the Lorentz transformations, so central to special relativity), it took Einstein's conceptual genius to place the mathematics in the correct context.
+While the resulting mathematical framework was already worked out in the late 19th century, notably by Henri Poincaré and Hendrik Lorentz (who derived what are known as the Lorentz transformations, so central to Special Relativity), it took Einstein's conceptual genius to place the mathematics in the correct context.

-Just three years after Einstein published his seminal paper on special relativity, Hermann Minkowski presented an elegant reformulation showing how space and time are inextricably linked, and that time could be treated almost like another spatial dimension - but not quite.
+Just three years after Einstein published his seminal paper on Special Relativity (inconspicuously titled On the electrodynamics of moving objects), Hermann Minkowski presented an elegant reformulation showing how space and time are inextricably linked, and that time could be treated almost like another spatial dimension - but not quite.
 Figure 6 depicts what has become known as Minkowski spacetime [7].
-Remarkably, all of special relativity emerges from this simple diagram.
+Remarkably, all of Special Relativity emerges from this simple diagram.
 While Minkowski spacetime has three spatial dimensions and one time dimension, there is no way to depict all four dimensions graphically.
 The 3D graphic is missing the third spatial dimension, of course, while the 2D version shows just one spatial dimension (x), which could be pointing anywhere in physical space.
 Each point in Minkowski spacetime represents an event at a particular location in physical space and time.

 For the sake of simplicity and transparency it is convenient to choose units so that the speed of light c equals one.
-For instance, we could measure time in seconds and distance in lightseconds.
+For instance, we could measure time in seconds and distance in light-seconds.
 Consequently, the diagonal lines in Figure 6 represent the paths of photons moving at the speed of light, forming what is called a light cone or null cone.
 The cones converge at the present moment.
-As stated by Maudlin above, it is often said that light-speed represents an absolute physical limit.
-If you place yourself at the origin - being your "here and now" - the past cone defines the totality of spacetime wherein past events could possibly influence you now, while the future cone defines the full extent of spacetime that you could possibly influence in the future.
+As stated by Maudlin, above, it is often said that light-speed represents an absolute physical limit.
+If you place yourself at the origin - being your "here and now" - the past cone defines the totality of spacetime wherein past events could possibly influence you now, while the future cone defines the full extent of spacetime you could possibly influence in the future by some action in the present.